-They set some additional aesthetic properties specific to this geom: xmin, xmax, ymin, and ymax, which .
+They set some additional aesthetic properties specific to this geom: xmin, xmax, ymin, and ymax, which determine the boundaries of the rectangle it produces.
 The result is a gray background drawn behind each small multiple, as seen in Figure 2-16.

 [F02021.pdf]